Search

 Liability Coverage

-This includes property damage (e.g., repairs to the other party’s vehicle) and bodily injury (e.g., medical expenses and lost wages for the other party).
+It consists of property damage (repairing another party’s vehicle) and bodily injury (medical bills and lost wages for the other party).

-Your liability coverage will pay for these expenses up to your policy limits, but it does not cover damages to your own vehicle or your injuries.
+The expenses will be paid by your liability coverage up to your limits, but it does not cover damages to your own car or your own injuries.

 Collision Coverage